One Model for All Tasks: Leveraging Efficient World Models in Multi-Task Planning: Implementation Details

 Our hyperparameter configuration for ScaleZero largely follows the original UniZero paper to ensure a fair comparison.
 We employ the \texttt{AdamW} optimizer for all experiments.
 Table~\ref{tab:hyperparams_shared} lists the hyperparameters that are kept consistent across all benchmarks.
 Architectural configurations and loss weights are detailed subsequently, followed by benchmark-specific settings in Tables~\ref{tab:hyperparams_atari}, \ref{tab:hyperparams_dmc}, and \ref{tab:hyperparams_jericho}.

-Our ScaleZero model incorporates Mixture-of-Experts layers within its Transformer backbone for the Atari and DMC benchmarks to enhance model capacity and specialization.
-In contrast, the model for the Jericho benchmark does not use MoE layers.
+Our ScaleZero model incorporates Mixture-of-Experts layers within its Transformer backbone for the three benchmarks to enhance model capacity and specialization.
 When MoE is used, each MoE layer consists of 8 specialist experts and 1 shared expert, with the router selecting the top-1 expert per token.
 The final loss is a weighted sum of several components, with weights varying between discrete and continuous action space environments, as detailed in Table~\ref{tab:loss_weights}.